reactgraphqlacademy/fb-messenger/README.md

 # ReactJS Facebook messenger

-The goals of this exercise are to learn how to use a declarative routing using React Router v4, and learn how to fetch data into your components.
+The goals of this exercise is to learn how to use basic forms in react using state and how to do authentication with react router and JWT.

 ## To get started